 University helps you discover who you really are and what you really believe in.

 To say it’s an interesting time to study politics would be an understatement.
-We’ve had two General Elections and a European Election recently, as well as party leadership contests, but many people still don’t think politics affects them.
-What they don’t realise is that you can’t leave your house without engaging with politics in some way.
-As someone who has been politically engaged from a young age and also intrigued by the criminal mind, this joint-honours degree was perfect for me.
+Politics has never affected the everyday lives of the entire population in the same way as it has over the last few years.
+You can’t leave your house without engaging with politics in some way.
+As someone who has been politically engaged from a young age, as well as being intrigued by the criminal mind, this joint-honours degree was perfect for me.

-I was introduced to politics at school, but it was when I left school and joined the Army that politics really began to resonate with me.
-When I left the Army, I became active in local and national politics, which included standing in elections.
+I was introduced to politics at school, but it was when I left school and joined the army that politics really began to resonate with me.
+When I left the army, I became active in local and national politics, standing in elections.

-I’m the President and Founder of the Edge Hill Politics Society and through this I have made friends with people from all political backgrounds.
+I was the founder and first president of the Edge Hill Politics Society, and through this I made friends with people from all political backgrounds.
 The key to this is engaging in healthy and sensible debate, as well as having a mutual respect for each other.
 That’s one of the good things about studying here, you can voice your opinion without fear of being criticised, attacked or shut down.